-What is Dissociative Disorder?
+What is Dissociative Identity Disorder (DID)?

 The three primary methods of treatment for individuals with dissociative disorders are psychotherapy, hypnosis, and medication.

 Psychotherapy itself includes a number of possible courses, though it is always a long process to recovery.
 The most common psychotherapies to treat DID are creative art therapy and cognitive therapy.
 In creative art therapy, the analysis focuses on what is being expressed as well as the cultivation of self-awareness and coping mechanisms.
 Cognitive therapy focuses on the identification of unhealthy and negative behaviors and then replacing them with positive ones.
 In both cases, the therapist will work on understanding the underlying causes of DID, as well as, help them develop better coping mechanisms.

 Hypnosis and medication are usually used in addition to therapy.
 Through hypnosis, the patient is taught to relax and try to bring back their memories.
 The medication used is not specifically for DID since no such medication exists.
 However, the medication typically prescribed is antidepressants or anti-anxiety medications to help make it less likely that a dissociative episode will be triggered due to stress.

 While medication and hypnosis can help to control some of the symptoms, to this day there is no true cure for DID.
 Dissociative disorders are difficult to treat because they can easily worsen under stress or with changed circumstances.
 According to the Mayo Clinic, individuals struggling with any form of DID needs to choose a therapist to assist them in developing new methods of coping so that they can lead healthy lives.

 What to Look for in a Therapist / Psychologist

 Ideally, you will want a therapist who has experience in handling individuals with DID.
 A therapist whose general practice is in psychotherapy, abnormal behavioral psychology, and/or cognitive therapy that specializes in treating DID.